mauvilsa/nw-page-editor/README.md

 documents.
 The format used for storing the ground truth information is based on the [Page XML schema](http://www.primaresearch.org/tools/PAGELibraries), but with a few minor [extensions](https://github.com/mauvilsa/pageformat).
-It uses the NW.js framework which makes the application cross-platform, thus it can be used in the most popular operating systems: Windows, Mac and Linux.
+It is available in two variants.
+The first variant is as a desktop application, based on the NW.js framework thus making it cross-platform.
+The second variant is as a web application that can be easily setup as a docker container.

-# Installation
+# Desktop variant installation

 Linux/Mac/Cygwin: